Summit Primary Care

 Family Medicine located in Denver, CO, Colorado Springs, CO, Pueblo, CO & La Junta, CO

 It makes sense to protect yourself against infections like flu, so you don't have to suffer from the condition’s symptoms and potential complications.
-That's why Summit Primary Care provides routine flu shots for patients at their locations in Denver, Colorado Springs, and Pueblo, Colorado.
+That's why Summit Primary Care provides routine flu shots for patients at their locations in Denver, Colorado Springs, La Junta, and Pueblo, Colorado.
 To arrange your flu shot, call Summit Primary Care or book an appointment online today.

 A flu shot is an injection that immunizes you against influenza (flu).
 Immunizations are a highly effective way of protecting yourself against many diseases and the complications they cause.

 The shots contain a safe form of the virus to activate your immune system, creating antibodies in response.
 If a live strain of that virus should invade your body afterward, your immune system recognizes it and produces the right antibodies to destroy the infection.

 Flu is a common viral infection that most people contract at some point, experiencing symptoms such as: